How Licenses Work

 License keys are designed to be unique for each computer hardware instance on which they are installed.
 This means that if the license is moved to a different computer instance the license is no longer valid and the software will not function.
 This also applies if the hardware signature of the existing computer changes significantly enough that the software "believes" that it has been moved to a different physical computer instance.
 In the event that this happens a remedy is provided by HermeTech (see Moving Licenses to Another Computer).

 Beginning in January of 2016 HermeTech has made short term licenses available for this product as well as others.
 Short Term Licenses are available for purchase for 30, 60, 90 and 180 day terms.
-All short term licenses are the full functional equivalent of a "Professional" VM (Virtual Machine) license which allows for up to 25 outbound connections and will function without interruption for the full term of the license which begins when the license is activated, after which time the program will stop functioning until replaced by a new license (either another short term license or a permanent license).
+All short term licenses are the full functional equivalent of a "Enterprise" license including all available Enterprise Features and which will function without interruption for the full term of the license which begins when the license is activated, after which time the program will stop functioning until replaced by a new license (either another short term license or a permanent license).

 Software licensing exists for 1 reason, to prevent piracy.
 When it's effective, It allows us to keep costs down which is especially important when it comes to the "niche" healthcare market that we serve (HL7).
 It allows us to offer lower cost "Developer" licenses, and allows our customers to budget effectively and purchase only what they need to implement their solutions.
 It allows us to provide free version upgrades.
 Our software licensing model is what allows us to provide products that are dollar-for-dollar some of the best values in commercial HL7 software available in the world.